FREEING THE OPPRESSED

 Operated by Green Berets, the 1208 Foundation provides life saving assistance and immigration advocacy to the Afghan partners of US Army Special Forces.
 Amongst these allies of the US are interpreters, and the National Mine Reduction Group; Afghan citizens who put their lives on the line by clearing IEDs for America’s Special Forces.
 Because of their peerless service rendered on behalf of the United States, it is our mission to ensure that America honors it's promise by ensuring their welfare and chance at a better life.

-⊕ COUNTLESS AMERICAN LIVES SAVED
+⊕ COUNTLESS AMERICAN LIVES SAVED BY THE NMRG

 ⊕ TENS OF THOUSANDS IEDs disabled by the NMRG